EtherCasts/evm-sim/README.md

 ` pip install -r requirements.txt`

-The `serpent` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/serpent/tree/cpp
+The `serpent` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/serpent/
+To use LLL, the `lllc` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/cpp-ethereum/

 ## Usage